techwriterkoduje/cake-conf-2025-git-for-docs/modules/05-revert.md

 ### Exercise C — clean untracked files

-1. Create an untracked file in the `get-your-hands-dirty` folder called `draft-notes.md` and add a short note.
+1. Create an untracked file in the `website` folder called `draft-notes.md` and add a short note.
 2. Run `git status` — you'll see the untracked file.
 3. Preview removal with `git clean -n`.
 4. If the preview looks right, remove it with `git clean -f`.